thefrontside/microstates/README.md

 //> Microstate<Object>
 ```

-`from` is lazy, so you can put in any deeply nested pojo and microstates will allow you to transition it.
-The cost of building the objects inside of microstates is paid whenever you reach for a microstate inside.
+`from` is lazy, so you can consume any deeply nested POJO and Microstates will allow you to perform transitions with it.
+The cost of building the objects inside of Microstates is paid whenever you reach for a Microstate inside.
 For example, `let o = from({ a: { b: c: 42 }})` doesn't do anything until you start to read the properties with dot notiation like `o.a.b.c`.

 ```js
 from({ a: { b: c: 42 }}).a.b.c.increment().valueOf();